crangus/ALFOSC_Pipeline_v2/README.md

     mkdir -p ~/.matplotlib
     echo "backend: TkAgg" > ~/.matplotlib/matplotlibrc

+Before running the script you need to edit lines 2 and 3 in alfosc_quickred.py to with the path to your installation directory:

+    folderroot = '/Path/to/installation/NOT_Pipeline_V4/'
+    irafhome = '/Path/to/installation/NOT_Pipeline_V4/cosmic_reject/'

-You can then activate this environment in any terminal with
+You're now ready to reduce!
+You can then activate the conda environment in any terminal with

     source activate iraf27

-To run the code, copy the relevant science raw files (e.g. the 2D slit images named 'ALxxxxxfits') into the directory and run
+To run the code, copy the relevant science raw files (e.g. the 2D slit images named 'ALxxxxx.fits') into the directory and run

     python alfosc_quickred.py